Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited

 Consequently, the filtering operation of ChebNetII can be expressed as

-It is easy to see that compared to the filter of original ChebNet~\eqref{chebnet_filter}, we only make one simple change: reparameterizing the coefficient $w_k$ by $w_k = \frac{2}{K+1}\sum\nolimits_{j=0}^{K} \gamma_j T_k(x_j) $.
+It is easy to see that compared to the filtering operation of the original ChebNet~\eqref{chebnet_filter}, we only make one simple change: reparameterizing the coefficient $w_k$ by $w_k = \frac{2}{K+1}\sum\nolimits_{j=0}^{K} \gamma_j T_k(x_j) $.
 However, this simple modification allows us to have more control on shaping the resulting filter, as Chebyshev interpolation suggests that $\gamma_j$ directly corresponds to the filter value $h(x_j)$ at the Chebyshev node $x_j$.
-Furthermore, Chebyshev interpolation also provides the GNN model with a number of useful mathematical properties.
+The coefficients $w_k = \frac{2}{K+1}\sum\nolimits_{j=0}^{K} h(x_j) T_k(x_j)$ are fundamentally guaranteed to satisfy the constraints of Theorem~\ref{theorem1} since we directly approximate the filter $h$.
+Furthermore, Chebyshev interpolation also provides the ChebNetII with several beneficial mathematical properties.